zachvalenta/jvns.ca/content/post/2017-12-23-segfault-debugging.markdown

 **leaking memory is safe**.
 I was kind of surprised to learn that leaking memory is safe in Rust (you can do it on purpose with `mem::forget`!).
 I think usually safe Rust code won't have leaks but it's not a strict guarantee.
 Rust also **doesn't** guarantee that you code won't segfault if you write safe code!! ("we install a guard page after the stack to safely terminate the program with a segfault on stack overflows") The best reference for this is in the official Rust documentation: [Behavior considered undefined](https://doc.rust-lang.org/reference/behavior-considered-undefined.html) and [Behavior not considered unsafe](https://doc.rust-lang.org/reference/behavior-not-considered-unsafe.html).
 I think "undefined" and "unsafe" are considered to be synonyms.

+This is a bit confusing to me because safe Rust programs usually **won't** have memory leaks or segfault, and that's part of Rust's memory safety.
+But it seems that there also aren't strict guarantees that segfaults/memory leaks won't happen.
+I have more to learn here!

 **read the docs around unsafe functions really carefully**.
 Using unsafe functions can be safe!
 You just need to be careful to make sure to call those functions in a way that maintains the invariants that Rust expects.
 Rust has really clear documentation about what the expectations of unsafe